dobesv/quarrelly/README.md

 * Add unit tests, so show how that works with GraphQL / MongoDB mocking.
 The client can run tests with a mock GraphQL instance I believe, and the server should be able to be tested without any MongoDB running.
+* It would have been nice to use the same advanced ECMAscript features in the server as in the UI (e.g. import syntax).

 ## Setup

 I suggest running this in a separate Linux VM, as I do.
 Set up nginx to proxy